Sensitivity to low-mass WIMPs with an improved liquid argon ionization response model within the DarkSide programme: The ionization yield model

 In a previous study~\cite{DarkSide:2021bnz}, we attempted to constrain these screening models by combining nuclear recoil data from DarkSide-50, starting at energies of about 0.4~keV, with measurements from ARIS~\cite{Agnes:2018mvl} and SCENE~\cite{Cao:2014gns}, two small-scale liquid argon setups that provided mono-energetic nuclear recoils down to 7~keV.
+While further dedicated sub-keV nuclear-recoil calibrations would be valuable, the existing in-situ AmC data already provide direct constraints on the ionization response in the low-energy region relevant for this analysis.
 However, the experimental sensitivity was insufficient to discriminate between alternative theoretical descriptions, namely the SFs proposed by Ziegler \textit{et al.}~\cite{Ziegler:2010bzy} (hereafter ZBL), Molière~\cite{Moliere:1947zza}, and Lenz-Jensen~\cite{Lenz,Jensen}.

 These functions, while similar in their general approach to modeling electron cloud effects, differ in their mathematical formulation and underlying assumptions.
 The ZBL screening function is largely empirical and is widely used in ion-implantation simulations.
 Both the Molière and Lenz–Jensen screening functions are based on the statistical Thomas–Fermi model.
 The Molière function provides a three-term exponential approximation to the Thomas–Fermi potential, while the Lenz–Jensen function offers a simpler, single-term analytic form derived from the same theoretical framework.
 However, it is important to note that in our previous DarkSide-50 analysis~\cite{DarkSide:2021bnz}, as well as in Bezrukov~\textit{et al.}~\cite{Bezrukov:2010qa}, the Molière potential was implemented using the approximate form compiled by Winterbon~\cite{Winterbon1972}, with numerical coefficients incorrectly transcribed in the widely used tabulation by Sigmund~\cite{Sigmund2014}.
 We also note that, unlike the case of the Lenz–Jensen potential, the Winterbon approximation deviates significantly from the true Molière stopping power~\cite{Winterbon1972}, even when the correct coefficients are used.
 To address this, we adopt an improved parametrization by Wilson~\textit{et al.}~\cite{Wilson1977}, providing a percent-level agreement with the original Molière screening function.
+The three screening models, illustrated in Fig.~\ref{fig:screening}, show noticeable differences at low reduced energies, corresponding to nuclear recoil energies in liquid argon below $\sim$50~keV.